bitcoinorghk/bitcoinhk.github.io/_posts/2021-02-01-bitcoin-laisee.md

 #### More Laisee

 Want us to make more Laisee?
 You can use the lnurl-pay link below to re-fill our wallet!
+You can also send sats directly via the Lightning address laisee@bitcoin.org.hk

 ![Laisee Donation URL](/media/2021/01/lnurl.png)
 {:.text-center}